xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

     --ldap.enabled true --ldap.server ldap.company.com \
     --ldap.basedn dc=company,dc=com \
-    --ldap.permissions-attribute-name arangodbPermissions
+    --ldap.permissions-attribute-name avocadodbPermissions

-With this configuration ArangoDB binds anonymously to the ldap server and searches for the user.
+With this configuration AvocadoDB binds anonymously to the ldap server and searches for the user.
 If the user is found a authentication is done with the users DN and password and then database permissions are fetched.

 Example with DN and password:

     --ldap.enabled true --ldap.server ldap.company.com \
     --ldap.basedn dc=company,dc=com \
-    --ldap.permissions-attribute-name arangodbPermissions
+    --ldap.permissions-attribute-name avocadodbPermissions
     --ldap.binddn cn=admin,dc=company,dc=com --ldap.bindpasswd admin

-With this configuration ArangoDB binds with `--ldap.bindn` and `--ldap.bindpasswd` to the ldap server and searches for the user.
+With this configuration AvocadoDB binds with `--ldap.bindn` and `--ldap.bindpasswd` to the ldap server and searches for the user.
 If the user is found a authentication is done with the users DN and password and then database permissions are fetched.

 #### additional options